State Management Example Bot

 Key Feature:

-- filter.state("*")matches users in any active state, allowing cancellation from any step
+filter.state("*")matches users in any active state, allowing cancellation from any stepclearState(user_id)removes both the state marker and any associated data

 @MessageHandler(commands = "cancel", state = "*", priority = -1)